ApexRMS/wisdm/docs/_scenarios/section5.md

 The **AUCPR** plots show the relationship between recall (True positives / (True positives + False negatives)) and precision (True positives / (True positives + False Positives)) of the algorithm along with the Training split AUC and cross validation mean AUC.
 For more information about ROC/AUC and AUCPR plots, see [(Davis & Goadrich, 2006)](https://www.researchgate.net/publication/215721831_The_Relationship_Between_Precision-Recall_and_ROC_Curves#full-text).

 ### **Confusion Matrix**
 The **Confusion Matrix** Shows the number of values classified by the algorithm as a presence or an absence compared to the observed number of presences and absences in the data.
 The algorithm will output a confusion matrix for the train data, and a confusion matrix for the cross validation or test data.
 Each matrix consists of 4 cells, which predicted values on the left and observed values on the bottom.
 The top left cell shows the number of values predicted to be a presence that were observed to be a presence.
 The top right cell shows the number of values predicted to be a presence that were actually observed as absences.
 The bottom left cell shows the number of values predicted to be an absence that were actually observed as presences.
-The bottom right cell shows the number of values predicted to be an absence that were also observed to be abcenses.
+The bottom right cell shows the number of values predicted to be an absence that were also observed to be absences.
 These values contribute to the calculation of the statistics at the bottom of the matrix: percent correctly classified, sensitivity, specificity, true skill statistic, and Cohen's Kappa.
 The values in the **Confusion Matrix** can help identify how well or poorly the algorithm has made its predictions.

 ### **Variable Importance Plot**
 The **Variable Importance Plot** shows the relative influence of each predictor in the model.
 Variable importance is calculated by permuting the values of the predictors in the dataset and predicting the model to the new dataset with the permuted predictor values and measuring the mean drop in the AUC value using 5 different permutations of the predictor.
 The importance is measured by the change in AUC when each predictor is permuted and appears on the x-axis with individual variables on the y-axis.
 The importance is shown for the cross-validation, train, and test data.